jest-community/vscode-jest/README.md

 Note the LoginShell is only applicable for non-windows platform and could cause a bit more overhead.

 <a id="auto-recovery-login-shell"></a>
+**Auto recovery with login shell**
-_Note_: Since v5, if detected shell env issue, such as `node: command not found` or `npm: no such file or directory`, the extension will fallback to a login shell to ensure tests can run correctly.
+Since v5, if detected shell env issue, such as `node: command not found` or `npm: no such file or directory`, the extension will fallback to a login shell to ensure tests can run correctly.
 If will try to auto generate a login shell configuration based on the `jest.shell` setting, otherwise, it will use the default `bash` login-shell.
 Currently supported auto-fallback shells are `bash`, `zsh`, `fish`.

 ---